-The couple worked with local planner Guadalupe Alvarez of Penzi Weddings to create the destination wedding of their dreams: a Catholic ceremony in a 18th-century church, follwed by an alfresco dinner in a private hacienda.
+The couple worked with local planner Guadalupe Alvarez of Penzi Weddings to create the destination wedding of their dreams: a Catholic ceremony in an 18th-century church, followed by an alfresco dinner in a private hacienda.
 The celebration honored the romantic vibes of the city as well as its ability to “throw a good party,” which translated to mariachi music, tequila, tacos, and even a donkey at the reception!
 The couple's ultimate goal?
-To have their nearly 70 guests leave in love with the colonial settlement too.
+To have their nearly 70 guests leave in love with the city, too.

 The couple’s invitation suite featured cacti illustrations that alluded to their destination wedding location, San Miguel de Allende.

 “We loved the idea of a private hacienda and had explored many, but the second we entered Casa Hyder, we both looked at each other and immediately knew this was it,” Holly says of deciding on their venue.
-The historic hacienda featured a manicured garden of succulents and cacti as well as authentic Spanish-Colonial architecture and cultural touches.
+The Spanish Colonial hacienda features a manicured garden of succulents and cacti.

 “We recognized that opportunities to gather together in celebration are rare,” Holly says of their destination wedding.
 “We really looked forward to making the most out of our time with each of our guests.”
 The bride kept her look modern and chic for the rehearsal dinner, sporting a halter-neck LWD.